There are many, many options when it comes to finding resources to help you figure…

 Despite the general advice to prioritize retirement, it is possible to do so at the cost of under-funding college savings.
 If you put too much into your 401k, you risk coming up short when it’s time to pay the bills.
 There are penalties for early withdrawal on these accounts, so be careful.
 The exception is an IRA, which allows you to withdraw your contribution.
 But it’s best to avoid this situation entirely: hit your retirement number, and recognize when enough is enough.

 As the cost of college rises, the balance between tuition and retirement becomes even more difficult to manage.
 It’s important to know when to focus on each, and how to take advantage of benefits that will help you get the most bang for your buck.
+That way, you can pay for college without sacrificing your retirement.
 Our financial advisors will be glad to meet with you to set up a portfolio that provides the proper liquidity for payments and maximizes tax benefits to keep the growth of your retirement fund strong.
 Click here to schedule a complimentary consultation.